Georgetown Transportation

 Traffic and Signals FAQ

-The Traffic Department maintains 11 traffic signals and 15 school zone flashers within the City limits.
-These signals are maintained 24 hours a day.
+Public Works Signal Operations maintains 56 traffic signals and 16 school zone flashers within the city limits.
+These signals are monitored 24 hours a day.

-To report a signal problem please contact Transportation and Utilities dispatch at 512-930-3555, or for non-emergencies, you can email gus@georgetown.org.
+To report a signal problem, please contact Customer Care dispatch at 512-930-3640, or for non-emergencies, you can email transporation@georgetown.org.

 The City is continuously monitoring traffic conditions on City streets to evaluate where new traffic signals may be needed.
 An intersection is evaluated on nine different factors to determine if a signal is warranted.
 Those include: